 Protect Your Vehicle

-Get Your Vehicle Repaired
+Get Your Car Repaired

-• Make copies of your vehicle registration, title, insurance card, and driver’s license before the storm hits and secure in a safe, dry place.
+• Make copies of your motor vehicle registration, title, insurance card, and driver’s license before the storm hits and secure in a safe, dry place.

 • Once the storm clears, record the harm with photos and video.

 • Have a repair plan available.
 Know where you’d like to have your automobile repaired ahead of time so you do not need to make a quick decision.